nicoptere/raymarching-for-THREE/README.md

         vec2 noi = vec2( max( -.5, .5-abs( perlin( nPos, quat ) ) ), 0. );

         //combines the shapes:
-        // 1 - blends the sphere and the cylinder
+        // 1 - blend the sphere and the cylinder: smin( sph, cyl, .99 )
-        // 2 - return s the intersection of the blended shapes with the noise field return intersectionAB( smin( sph, cyl, .99 ), noi );
+        // 2 - return the intersection of the blended shapes with the noise field return intersectionAB( smin( sph, cyl, .99 ), noi );

     }